Melbourne Scrap Metal Prices

 What are international scrap metal prices?

 Scrap metal prices vary substantially from country to country.
-In much the same way that prices vary throughout Melbourne and the rest of Australia, the prices internationally are completely set by supply and demand.
-Due to being quite far away from other countries, you would expect Australia to have high prices, however because the country has a lot of natural resources, this is unfortunately not the case.
-Scrap metal prices are fairly low throughout much of the country and particularly in regions close to major cities and ports.
+In much the same way that prices vary throughout Melbourne and the rest of Australia.
+International prices are completely set by supply and demand.
+Due to being quite far away from other countries, you would expect Australia to have high prices, however, because the country has a lot of natural resources, this is unfortunately not the case.
+Scrap metal prices are fairly low throughout the country, particularly in regions close to major cities and ports.
 Below you can find some links to other international countries’ scrap metal prices: